Starcounter/StarcounterClientFiles/CONTRIBUTING.md

 ## Usage of StarcounterClientFiles 3.x in Level1 build automation

-Whatever is pushed on branch `3.x`, in NOT bundled in the Starcounter installer by the Level1 build automation.
+Whatever is pushed on branch `3.x`, will be bundled in the Starcounter installer by the Level1 build automation.
+See [the announcement](https://github.com/Starcounter/AdminTrack/issues/438) for more details.

 The name of the StarcounterClientFiles branch used by the Level1 build is configured via the `GIT_CLIENTFILES_BRANCH` parameter in TeamCity.
-You can use this parameter to manually build Level1 with StarcounterClientFiles 3.x.

 ## Releasing of a new version of StarcounterClientFiles 3.x